 Additionally, the hospital did not confirm if it had spoken to ISS, and did not confirm if it had independently investigated the incident.

-A spokeswoman did, however, confirm Canberra Hospital employees are allowed to take a nap on their breaks.
+A spokeswoman did, however, confirm Canberra Hospital allows employees to take naps on their breaks.

 What the union says

 The women want their jobs back, or to be given financial compensation.

 United Voice ACT branch secretary Lyndal Ryan told Fairfax she is surprised at the hard line approach of the contractor.

 She said she looked forward to the hearing so ISS can be held accountable for its actions.

 “Let’s have it and see if the Commissioner thinks it’s OK to sleep on your break.